K3KDW/WildernessProtocolExtended/README.md

 ##7.030 MHz as a last option
 Affordable, low power amateur radio kits are common for 7.030 MHz.
 It is easy to construct a simple dipole antenna which can be installed about as high as you can reach from the ground and used for NVIS propagation to a relatively local coverage area.
 Many of these radios can be run from either a common 9v battery or 13.8 VDC found in vehicles.
 Though these radios are often limited to a single frequency, that's also a good thing!.
 It is possible to build the radio, cut and test the antenna, and pack it all up in a single day.
 The downside is that this frequency falls in the CW portion of the 40 meter band which usually requires learning morse code.
 The solution is to learn LowTap (See the repository in the K3KDW Github) which is a much simpler alternative to morse code.
 If you need help before you learned morse code there's not much hope.
 If you have the cheat sheet for LowTap handy and have never used it before you should still be able to communicate effectively.
 Practice is heavily encouraged of course.

+If you choose to use 7.030 MHz, it is wise to coordinate with other radio amateurs with capable equipment and skills who can monitor for your call.
+Casual check ins are helpful for ensuring you are being received from base camp or along a travel route.
+This step is not strictly necessary but due to the obscurity of this approach compared to 146.52 or GMRS/FRS 19, the prudent will stack the deck in their favor.

 ##Additional Information
 It is always legal to listen to these radio frequencies.
 For normal use a license is required to transmit on Amateur Radio and GMRS frequencies but EMERGENCY USE REQUIRES NO LICENSE.
 It is highly recommended to get the appropriate license for the frequency you plan to use because you will gain important proficiency with your equipment and you can legally use the radio for non emergency use.
 Emergency use is always legal.